antirez/disque/README.md

 Generic server information / stats.

     HELLO
-Returns id ... version ... nodes ...
+Returns hello format version, this node ID, all the nodes IDs, IP addresses, ports, and priority (lower is better, means node more available).
+Clients should use this as an handshake command when connecting with a Disque node.

     QLEN <qname>
 Length of queue

-    QSTAT <qname>
+    QSTAT <qname> (TODO)
 Return produced ... consumed ... idle ... sources [...] ctime ...

     QPEEK <qname> <count>
-Return without consuming <count> jobs.
+Return, without consuming from queue, *count* jobs.
+If *count* is positive the specified number of jobs are returned from the oldest to the newest (in the same best-effort FIFO order as GETJOB).
+If *count* is negative the commands changes behavior and shows the *count* newest jobs, from the newest from the oldest.

-    QUEUE <job-id> ... <job-id>
+    ENQUEUE <job-id> ... <job-id>
 Queue jobs if not already queued.

     DEQUEUE <job-id> ... <job-id>
 Remove the job from the queue.

-    DELJOB [BCAST] [FORCE] <job-id> ... <job-id>
+    DELJOB <job-id> ... <job-id>
 Completely delete a job from a node.
-If BCAST is given, a DELJOB cluster message is broadcasted to the set of nodes that may have the job.
-If FORCE is given, when the job is not known, instead of returning an error the node will broadcast a DELJOB cluster message to all the nodes in the cluster.
+Note that this is similar to `FASTACK`, but limited to a single node since no `DELJOB` cluster bus message is sent to other nodes.

     SHOW <job-id>
 Describe the job.

     SCAN <job|queue> <cursor> [STATE ...]
 [COUNT ...]
 [MAXIDLE ...]
+(TODO)
 Iterate job IDs.

 Client libraries